 Phase 1: EVAC Request

 Post a 6-line in the | medical-evac Discord channel (details below).
-If written correctly, this will alert all members of the Medical Division.
+If written correctly, this will alert all members with the Medical Evac Team role.

 6-Lines